trishalapiz/SQL/IS330/Lab3/README.md

 **Cursors:**

-* Create a cursor to iterate through the last name and full name of the rows in the Customer table in reverse alphabetical order.
+* Create a cursor to iterate through the last name and full name of the rows in the Customer table in *reverse alphabetical order*.
 * Write a nested cursor iterating through the product categories placed under their parent categories.

 **Functions:**